 The Screamsheet has a lot of this trope, especially if the site owner gets talking about David Lynch, Highlander, or bad comics in general.
 He has apparently made more of an attempt to give credit where it is due and focus on the positive aspects of the things he discusses, but still does plenty of ranting and raving.

-The abridged movie scripts on The Editing Room condense movie scripts into a few minutes' worth of material with hilarious results.
-As in many of the above examples, this is done purely for humor's sake and the site's author provides a separate star rating indicating what he actually thought of a movie.
+The abridged movie scripts on The Editing Room condense movie scripts into a few minutes' worth of sarcasm, nitpicking, and ripping apart cliches and bad artistic designs.
+As in many of the above examples, this is done purely for humor's sake and the site's author provides a separate star rating indicating what he actually thought of a movie - which tends to be pretty harsh.

 Jim Adam wrote a 160-page essay on how the Harry Potter books fail to live up to their promise.
 Though there are a few good points, most of it is complaining about Harry not being a God Mode Stu.